maikkinen/fruit-shapes/README.md

 # fruit-shapes
-A sweet mini app to learn CSS animations, based on W. Scott Mean's course Interactive Animations with CSS and JavaScript.
+A sweet app to learn CSS animations, based on W. Scott Mean's course Interactive Animations with CSS and JavaScript.

 Despite it's size, the app has an ambitious goal: it demonstrates how machine learning (algorithm) works.
 The app visualizes the critical steps: